 Classics/Greek/Latin 596 (Directed Reading and Research) are available in special circumstances.
-Students are normally not permitted to take a 596 course in a language, unless s/he has passed the sight examination in that language; furthermore, Graduate Division does not permit more than 12 units of 596-courses to be counted toward the 36 units required for the M.A.
+No student may take a 596 course in a language, unless s/he has passed the sight examination in that language; furthermore, Graduate Division does not permit more than 12 units of 596-courses to be counted toward the 36 units required for the M.A.
 Such courses may not be used as substitutes for regularly scheduled graduate courses or seminars.
 Written proposals for such courses must be approved by the instructor and graduate advisor.
 It is possible to take a Classics course as a 596.